 Community Pub Ownership

-Community owned pubs also allow local people to run and grow a business which meets the need of individual communities; often by offering other local services such as shops, post offices or a local library.
+It gives local people the chance to run and grow a business that meets the need of individual communities, such as by offering other local services such as shops, post offices or a local library.

 There are some fantastic examples of pubs that have been turned around through the sheer effort of the local community.